 If an instructor has assigned audio or video content for study outside of class and that content is not already available to the students online, please note that the Libraries provide quite a bit of licensed streaming video content, which you are welcome to use in your online course.
 The Libraries also already have subscriptions to a significant set of streaming audio options for Penn State users.
 Please contact your liaison librarian or the Libraries’ Music & Media Center for help determining if the audio or video content you need for teaching is available through the Libraries.
 If it is not, the Libraries may be able to purchase streaming access for additional media.

-Video content distributed exclusively by commercial streaming providers such as Netflix, Amazon, Hulu, and Disney+ can be used for teaching if you and your students have your own personal accounts with those providers.
+Video content distributed exclusively by commercial streaming providers such as Netflix, Amazon, Hulu, and Disney+ can be used for viewing outside of class if you and your students have your own personal accounts with those providers.

 Ownership of online course materials